What we do

 The advantages of storing records in a standard format in electronic form are many.
 For example, such a system allows for much easier storage, sorting and analysis of records.
 It also allows the records to be mapped quickly and easily (providing that they also contain a geographic coordinate).
 The records of rare species will also be incorporated into the rare species databases at the Natural Heritage Information Centre (NHIC) where they will be used for a variety of conservation-related projects and land-use planning.

 Key Data Fields

 Scientific or Common Name - Contributors need only enter one or the other.
-Dowload this list of species found in Ontario.
+Download this list of species found in Ontario.
 English names are those featured in "The Butterflies of Canada" by R.A.
 Layberry, P.W.
 Hall and J.D.
-Lafontaine.
-Scientific names follow "A Catalogue of the Butterflies of the United States and Canada" by J. P. Pelham.
+Lafontaine, with some updates.
+Scientific names follow "A Catalogue of the Butterflies of the United States and Canada" by J. P. Pelham, again with some updates.

 Observation Date (year, month, day)